Deep Reinforcement Learning-based Methods for Resource Scheduling in Cloud Computing: A Review and Future Directions: Introduction

-Additionally, Multi-phase approach\cite{b56,b71,b104,b146,b161}, Virtual machine migration\cite{b76,b102,b105,b137}, Queuing model\cite{b46,b58,b73,b81,b101,b105,b110,b139,b167}, service migration\cite{b113,b187,b97}, workload migration\cite{b67}, application migration\cite{b97,b81}, task migration\cite{b68,b76,b90} and scheduling algorithm of scheduler are current common strategies to resolve the scheduling of Cloud computing's components.
-Even so, the core of solution is still the design of the scheduler on the basis of scheduling algorithm.
-Fig.\ref{fig0} shows a resource management and task allocation process with scheduler as the core.
-Hence, scheduling algorithms of Cloud computing have attracted a great quantity of researchers.
-The scheduling problem in distributed systems is usually a NP-complete problem\cite{b76,b44} or a NP-hard problem\cite{b80,b144,b139}.
-Existing methods to resolve scheduling problems contain six categories including Dynamic programming, Probability algorithm, Heuristic method, Meta-Heuristic algorithm, Hybrid algorithm and Machine learning method.
+Cloud computing has some characteristics including the huge scale of devices, the complexity of scenarios, the unpredictability of user requests, the randomness of electronic components, and {the} uncertain temperature of various components presented in the running process.
+These characteristics pose challenges to efficient and effective resource scheduling of Cloud computing \citep{b69,b71,b81}.
+Currently, multi-phase approach \citep{b56,b71,b104}, virtual machine migration \citep{b76,b102,b105}, queuing model \citep{b46,b58,b73,b81}, service migration \citep{b113,b187,b97}, workload migration \citep{b67}, application migration \citep{b97,b81}, task migration \citep{b68,b76,b90} and scheduling algorithm of scheduler are current common strategies to resolve the resource management of Cloud computing.
+Among these, the core of the solution is still the design of the scheduler on the basis of the scheduling algorithm.
+Figure \ref{fig0} shows a resource management and task allocation process with a scheduler as the core.
+The users operate the clients to submit task requests to the Cloud center through the high-speed networks; The Cloud center collects tasks, generates scheduling schemes leveraging scheduling algorithms, and allocates tasks to server nodes; The server nodes then provide corresponding services to users \citep{z2}.
+Due to its impact on the effective operation of Cloud, scheduling algorithms of Cloud computing have attracted researchers.
+The scheduling problem in distributed systems is usually an NP-complete problem or an NP-hard problem without a polynomial-time algorithm unless $NP=P$ \citep{b80,b144,b139}.
+Existing methods to resolve scheduling problems mainly contain six categories including Dynamic Programming, Probability algorithm, Heuristic method, Meta-Heuristic algorithm, Hybrid algorithm and Machine Learning (ML).